votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** All
 ### load-from-storage
 **Type:** [application-action](#application-action)
-**Description:** A piece of information (current election, imported CVR files, etc.) is loaded from storage.
+**Description:** A piece of information (current election, loaded CVR files, etc.) is loaded from storage.
 May happen as an automated action when an application starts up, or as a result of a user action.
 **Machines:** All
 ### save-to-storage
 **Type:** [user-action](#user-action)
-**Description:** A piece of information is saved to storage, usually resulting from a user action for example a user importing CVR files results in those files being saved to storage.
+**Description:** A piece of information is saved to storage, usually resulting from a user action for example a user loading CVR files results in those files being saved to storage.
 **Machines:** All
 ### file-saved
 **Type:** [user-action](#user-action)
 **Description:** File is saved to a USB drive.
 Success or failure indicated by disposition.
 Type of file specified with "fileType" key.
 For success logs the saved filename specified with "filename" key.
 **Machines:** All
-### export-ballot-package-init
+### save-ballot-package-init
 **Type:** [user-action](#user-action)
-**Description:** Exporting the ballot package is initiated.
+**Description:** Saving the ballot package is initiated.
 **Machines:** vx-admin-frontend
-### export-ballot-package-complete
+### save-ballot-package-complete
 **Type:** [user-action](#user-action)
-**Description:** Exporting the ballot package completed, success or failure is indicated by the disposition.
+**Description:** Saving the ballot package completed, success or failure is indicated by the disposition.
 **Machines:** vx-admin-frontend
 ### ballot-printed
 **Type:** [user-action](#user-action)